St. Regis is one of the most highly-respected hotel brands in the world.

 There are 3 restaurants, 2 of which have Michelin stars, plus a signature St. Regis Bar.
 The property has a gym, an outdoor rooftop heated pool, a St. Regis Spa, and event space for up to 500 guests.

 Rooms here are reserved for those who can afford to shell out $600 per night for a city hotel in the world’s most famous concrete jungle.
-You can redeem 85,000 points per night for standard dates, 70,000 points per night for off-peak dates, and 100,000 points per night for peak dates.
+You can redeem 70,000-100,000 points per night on average, although the price can fluctuate throughout the year.

 The St. Regis Cairo is one of the newest hotels in Egypt’s timeless metropolis… and it’s extremely prestigious.
 Many of Cairo’s luxury hotels are dated — name brands like Conrad, Four Seasons, Sofitel, and the Ritz-Carlton come to mind.